zeroxthreef/greenit/README.md

 Put those both in your ``/usr/local/lib/pike8.0/modules`` folder.

+VERY IMPORTANT: you will need to add the standard letsencrypt stuff to the nginx .conf file if you wanna listen to any other port than 8000 and also ssl.

-Once you've taken care of that, run the ``src/install.sh`` script and restart nginx.
+Once you've taken care of that, run the ``src/install.sh`` script (as root) and restart nginx.

+You will also need to modify the Pike ScriptRunner SCGI script and remove the first line, then replace it with ``#!/usr/bin/pike``.
+Rename that pike script file to ``ScriptRunner_SCGI.pike``, and move it to ``/usr/local/bin``.

 One thing to note about configuration: SELECT 2 is hardcoded into 3 files.
 Globally (for psp files) the util.psp file contains a constant for this and the login.pike and logout.pike files also contain this constant.
 There would only be one file for this, but scriptrunner has some limitations that required this solution.

 ## License
-MIT (though this may not be correct because of my usage of the scriptrunner SCGI file which is GPL/LGPL that I modified with a different shebang and log location)
+MIT